P. L. O. Lumumba

-Patrick Loch Otieno Lumumba (born 17 July 1962) is a Kenyan lawyer and activist.
-He was the director of the Kenya School of Law and served as the director of the Kenya Anti-Corruption Commission from July 2010 to August 2011.
+Patrick Loch Otieno Lumumba (born 17 July 1962) is a Kenyan lawyer, activist, and public speaker.
+Born in Usenge, a town in Siaya County, Kenya., he is an Advocate of the High Courts of Kenya and Tanzania and a notable Pan-Africanist recognised as one of the leading public speakers across the African diaspora.
+He served as the director of the Kenya School of Law and as director of the Kenya Anti-Corruption Commission from July 2010 to August 2011.
+He holds honorary doctorate degrees from the University of Cape Coast in Ghana and Bells University in Nigeria.

 Education

-Lumumba earned his LLB and LLM degrees at the University of Nairobi.
-His LLM thesis is titled National Security And Fundamental Rights.
-Additionally, Lumumba holds a PhD in Laws of the Sea from the University of Ghent in Belgium.
-His PhD thesis is entitled Exclusive economic zone, the use delimitation of economic zones.
+Lumumba earned his LLB and LLM degrees at the University of Nairobi, where his LLM thesis was titled National Security and Fundamental Rights.
+He holds a Doctor of Laws (LL.D) in the Law of the Sea from Ghent University in Belgium, with a thesis entitled Exclusive Economic Zone: The Use and Delimitation of Economic Zones.
+He also holds honorary doctorate degrees from the University of Cape Coast in Ghana and Bells University in Nigeria.

 Academic and public positions

 Lumumba was the secretary of the Constitution of Kenya Review Commission, whose proposed draft constitution was rejected in a 2005 referendum.

 Kenya Anti-Corruption Commission

 On 23 July 2010, Lumumba was named as the new director of the Kenya Anti-Corruption Commission.
 He took office on 26 July, succeeding Aaron Ringera.
 The commission launched several high-profile investigations during his tenure, but none led to significant criminal convictions.

 After just over a year in office, on 29 August 2011, Lumumba and his four deputies vacated their offices as required by the recently enacted Ethics and Anti-Corruption Commission Act, which replaced the commission with a new Ethics and Anti-Corruption Commission.
 During the parliamentary debate on the new legislation, several politicians had been highly critical of Lumumba's performance.